 To add an input, click the + button in the top right-hand corner of the data pane, as shown below.

-This opens the New Interface Input dialog, where you can specify the variable's name, type, and whether or not it is an array.
+This opens the New Rule Input dialog, where you can specify the variable's name, type, and whether or not it is an array.
 The type may be a system type or a custom data type.

-Note: The following system types cannot be selected for an interface input: Community, Discussion Thread, Email Address, Email Recipient, Forum, LabelValueTable, Message, Page, Password.
+Note: The following system types cannot be selected for an rule input: Community, Discussion Thread, Email Address, Email Recipient, Forum, LabelValueTable, Message, Page, Password.
 See the Data Types page for a complete list of system data types.
 Hidden CDTs also cannot be selected.

 To edit an input's attributes (name, type, or whether or not it is an array), you can click the input name in the data pane.
 However, if you are using the input in your expression, you may have to update the expression as well to avoid causing an evaluation error.